OCFL/extensions/docs/NNNN-n-tuple-omit-prefix-storage-layout.md

 The following is an outline of the steps to map an OCFL object identifier to an OCFL object root path:

 1. Remove the prefix, which is everything to the left of the right-most instance of the delimiter, as well as the delimiter.
+If there is no delimiter, the whole id is used; if the delimiter is found at the end, an error is thrown.
 2. Add zero padding to left or right of the remaining id, or none, depending on `zeroPadding` configuration.
 3. Optionally reverse the remaining id, depending on `reverseObjectRoot`
 4. Starting at the leftmost character of the resulting id and working right, the resulting id is